-The first reason that typically comes to mind for most homeowners on why they should own a home security system would likely be for the peace of mind and added safety it provides.
+The first reason that typically comes to mind, for most homeowners why they should own a home security system would likely be for the peace of mind and added safety it provides.

-No doubt, security gadgets, for instance surveillance cameras and video doorbells, may provide an insight towards what’s happening at home while you may be away; and on the other hand, detection sensors also serve to alert you whenever there is the potential of any threats in your home environment.
-That said, the umbrella of security gadgets extends far beyond cameras and detection sensors and includes popular smart devices such as the Smart Door Lock, Motion and Contact Sensors.
+No doubt, security gadgets, for instance, surveillance cameras and video doorbells, may provide insight into what’s happening at home while you may be away.
+On the other hand, detection sensors also serve to alert you whenever there is the potential of any threats in your home environment.
+That said, the umbrella of security gadgets extends far beyond cameras and detection sensors.
+It aso includes popular smart devices such as Smart Door Lock, Motion, and Contact Sensors.

-With Smart Door Locks providing more than one way for owners to access their home (through passcodes, the app, and their fingerprint) and Motion and Contact Sensors offering motion-detection automation through the linking of their smart devices (e.g. turning on the toilet lights at night), smart home security gadgets can do far more than safeguard one’s home.
-Given the benefits such as easier home access and effortless control over one’s home system, smart home security gadgets simultaneously offer owners greater convenience.
+With Smart Door Locks provide more than one way for owners to access their home (through passcodes, the app, and their fingerprint).
+Whilst Motion and Contact Sensors offer motion-detection automation through the linking of their smart devices (e.g. turning on the toilet lights at night).
+Hence, smart home security gadgets can do far more than safeguard one’s home.

 In fact, many of these smart security devices are increasingly touted as a new staple for those getting their homes in the 21st century.
-After all, with so many other things to think about from day to day, the last thing you want to be concerned with is whether you’ve left your keys back at home, or if the toilet lights are still on from when you used it in the morning.
+After all with so many other things to think about from day to day, there are always the last thing you want to be concerned with.
+Whether you’ve left your keys back at home, or if the toilet lights are still on from when you used it in the morning.

 Contrary to popular belief, purchasing a smart security gadget isn’t quite the same as having a smart home security system.

 That’s not to say that your smart device won’t work on its own.
-Whether you choose to purchase a standalone camera, sensor, or door lock to perform the job, or choose to integrate them to your smart home system, you will still get to enjoy the primary functionalities that you purchased these devices for.
+You may choose to purchase a standalone camera, sensor, or door lock to perform the job.
+Alternately, choose to integrate them to the smart home system, you will still get to enjoy the primary functionalities that purchased these devices for.

 So, what are these differences?

-Imagine.
-Rather than the traditional way of being notified via the phone whenever your cameras, sensors and smart door lock detect suspicious activity, with a smart home system, you can now program your home to alert you through unmissable visual cues – such as the flashing of your living room lights – or via your smart speaker.
+Such as flashing of your living room lights or via your smart speaker.
 These cues can also serve as a deterrence to unwelcomed guests when you are away, simply by simulating the presence of there being someone at home.

 Beyond a security standpoint, integrating your smart security devices into your smart home ecosystem also offers other features.
-This includes being able to customise your smart door lock to automate the turning on of the living room lights and fans upon detecting that you have reached home, or your motion sensors to trigger recorded reminders from your smart speakers (e.g. ‘Please collect the mail today’) when sensing that someone has reached home during a certain time.
+This includes being able to customise your smart door lock to automate the turning on of the living room lights and fans when sensing that someone has reached home during a certain time.
+For instance:

 Of course, there comes the greatest caveat of all times.
-As great as smart home ecosystems and their respective security gadgets may be, it would be pointless to purchase such devices should they not be secure themselves.
+As great as smart home ecosystems and their respective security gadgets, it could be pointless to purchase such devices should they not be secure themselves.

-Since 2020, new initiatives have since been implemented to improve the situation, such as the Cyber Security Labelling Scheme (CLS) by the Cyber Security Agency of Singapore (CSA) which identifies devices that meet the essential level of cyber security.
+Since 2020, there have been implementation of new initiatives to improve the situation.
+Such as the Cyber Security Labelling Scheme (CLS) by the Cyber Security Agency of Singapore (CSA) identifies devices that meet the essential level of cyber security.

-Additionally, there are also international standard accreditations (e.g. the ISO 9001) that manufacturers can get certified for – several of which pertaining specifically to information security, for those who are concerned about their data privacy.
+Additionally, manufacturers can also get certified for international standard accreditations (e.g. the ISO 9001).
+Several of which pertain specifically to information security, for those who are concerned about their data privacy.

-For those who are now convinced on investing in a smart home security system but fear of falling prey to cyber hacking and data leakage, here are a few ways to check that the smart devices you purchase offer a standard level of security.
+Mostly are now convinced about investing in a smart home security system but still fear of falling prey to cyber hacking and data leakage.
+Here are a few ways to check that the smart devices you purchase offer a level of security.

-With many cyber scams these days leveraging on personal information that are leaked from poorly secured devices, it’s important to check if your device (or manufacturer) is certified for their information security.
+With many cyber scams these days leveraging on personal information that is leaked from poorly secured devices.
+It’s more important to check if your device (or manufacturer) is certified for their information security.

 Certain standards to look out for include the: